ljtill/terraform-cluster-api/README.md

    - Service account name "capz-manager"
 6. Create Role Assignment for the Application at the Subscription scope with 'Owner' permissions

-### Provision Workload Clusters*
+### Provision Workload Clusters

 1. Navigate to the `manifest/config` directory
 2. Update the `data` properties with desired values
 3. Deploy Kubernetes manifest `kubectl apply -f workloads.yaml`

-*Configuration of Workloads settings can also be deployed by Flux
+Configuration of Workloads settings can also be deployed by Flux

-__Please note this repository is under development and subject to change.__